AbandonedLand/xdnft-gallery/README.md

 ### User Config

 * Need to set the Spacescan URL at the top of the script.
+This will be different depending on the blockchain.
 * The collectionID function at the top of the script relys on my own XCHDEV API.
 You can bypass this by changing "YOUR_COLLECTION_ID" in the return statement.
 You'll need to uncomment by removing the hashtag '#' and then comment out the existing return by adding a hashtag before "return $response.col_id"
 * All of the CSS is in one spot so it can be updated as desired.
+* For now, you will need to update the script based on whether you are running for Chia or ABA.
+There are a number of CLI commands which you can search `aba ` and replace with `chia `.
+Notice I including a single space in the search and replace terms.

 ### Output